aws-solutions/aws-control-tower-customizations/README.md

 ## Getting Started
 To get started with Customizations for AWS Control Tower, please review the [documentation](https://docs.aws.amazon.com/controltower/latest/userguide/customize-landing-zone.html)

+The solution can be deployed using one of three sources, S3, CodeCommit and GitHub.

+## Deploying with S3 as the Source

-## Running unit tests for customization
+### Running unit tests for customization
 * Clone the repository, then make the desired code changes
 * Next, run unit tests to make sure added customization passes the tests